Jo Noero: Academic

 Noero was appointed a lecturer in the School Of Architecture at University of Witwatersrand in 1982.
-In 1995 he was appointed the Ruth and Norman Professor of Architecture and Director of Graduate Studies at the Sam Fox School of Design & Visual Arts.
+In 1995 he was appointed the Ruth and Norman Professor of Architecture and Director of Graduate Studies at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
 Noero was appointed Director of the School of Architecture and Planning at the University of Cape Town (UCT) from 2000-2005.
 He held the position of Professor of Architecture at UCT from 2000- 2014 and became Emeritus Professor in 2015.

 Noero has lectured in many countries around the world and his work has been extensively published in both journals and books internationally.

 Noero was awarded the Alexander Petrie Prize for Outstanding Contribution to Arts and Culture by the University of Kwa-Zulu Natal in 1998, the Prize for Outstanding Creative Work by UCT in 2012, and an Honorary Doctorate of Science by the University of Brighton in UK in 1995.

+Projects

+Jo Noero’s body of work includes residential, educational, cultural, and public buildings across South Africa, often noted for their social engagement, contextual sensitivity, and use of modest materials to achieve architectural impact.